jkorab/activemq-dsls/README.md

 The configuration syntax should be familiar to anyone who has dealt with ActiveMQ in the past.

-While this DSL was originally designed for testing, there is no reason why it cannot be used to define a broker.
+While this DSL was originally designed for testing, there is no reason why it cannot be used to define a broker in the general case.

 At present, the DSL supports the partial configuration of the following elements only (not all properties are configurable):
 * `transportConnectors`